-- Any service that is not Medically Necessary. - Any part of a charge for confinement, treatment or service that exceeds the Usual, Customary and Reasonable or Allowable Charge. - Any part of a charge for confinement, treatment or service that exceeds any of the plan's benefit limits. - Artificial insemination or in-vitro fertilization. - Charges by a Health Provider for access fees, a broken appointment or completion of a claim form. - Charges that would not have been made or that the patient would have no obligation to pay in the absence of this plan. - Confinement, treatment or service that is paid for or furnished by the United States Government or one of its agencies (except as required by law). - Confinement, treatment, service, or materials for surgery to improve nearsightedness, farsightedness, and/or astigmatism by changing the shape of the cornea, including but not limited to radial keratotomy and keratomileusis surgery, unless corrected vision in the operated eye is worse than 20/70 prior to surgery and can be corrected to 20/70 or better only by such surgery.
+- Any service that is not Medically Necessary. - Any part of a charge for confinement, treatment or service that exceeds the Usual, Customary and Reasonable or Allowable Charge. - Any part of a charge for confinement, treatment or service that exceeds any of the plan's benefit limits. - Artificial insemination or in-vitro fertilization. - Charges by a Health Provider for access fees, a broken appointment or completion of a claim form. - Charges that would not have been made or that the patient would have no obligation to pay in the absence of this plan. - Confinement, treatment or service that is paid for or furnished by the United States Government or one of its agencies (except as required by law). - Confinement, treatment, service, or materials for surgery to improve nearsightedness, farsightedness, and/or astigmatism by changing the shape of the cornea, including but not limited to radial keratotomy and keratomileusis surgery, unless corrected vision in the operated eye is worse than 20/70 prior to surgery and can be corrected to 20/70 or better only by such surgery. - Cosmetic Surgery, Hospital confinement or any other service associated with Cosmetic Surgery, except to correct deformities resulting from illness or injury, or such congenital defects that interfere with function, or as described in the breast reconstruction benefit.
+Genital or breast surgery that is Medically Necessary for the treatment of gender dysphoria diagnoses shall not be considered Cosmetic Surgery. - Custodial Care in a psychiatric Hospital or substance abuse treatment facility. - Dental Services (see Dental Benefits). - Educational or training problems cost of confinement, treatment or service. - Experimental or Investigational treatment or procedure. - Eyeglasses, contacts and eye exams (see Vision Benefits). - Hearing aids and hearing tests (see Hearing Benefits). - Hospital services for non-emergent or elective procedures incurred outside the US, unless the hospital in which the service is rendered is accredited by the Joint Commission International. - Injury, accident or illness to the extent for which there is a recovery against a third party.
+See the "Subrogation" and "Right of Reimbursement" sections of this plan document for additional information. - Marriage and family counseling. - No benefits will be provided to the child born to a Dependent child, unless the newborn qualifies as the employee's Dependent as an adopted Child of the employee or the employee's child through legal guardianship. - Organ and/or tissue transplants or replacements involving: - o animal-to-human organ transplants: - implantation within the human body of artificial or mechanical devices designed to replace a human organ; or - o any human-to-human organ and/or tissue transplant not specified under Covered Expenses. - Reversal of any sterilization procedure. - Travel expenses in excess of the cost to the nearest location where treatment is available, except as specified by the plan.

-- Cosmetic Surgery, Hospital confinement or any other service associated with Cosmetic Surgery, except to correct deformities resulting from illness or injury, or such congenital defects that interfere with function, or as described in the breast reconstruction benefit. - Custodial Care in a psychiatric Hospital or substance abuse treatment facility. - Dental Services (see Dental Benefits). - Educational or training problems cost of confinement, treatment or service. - Experimental or Investigational treatment or procedure. - Eyeglasses, contacts and eye exams (see Vision Benefits). - Hearing aids and hearing tests (see Hearing Benefits). - Hospital services for non-emergent or elective procedures incurred outside the US, unless the hospital in which the service is rendered is accredited by the Joint Commission International. - Injury, accident or illness to the extent for which there is a recovery against a third party. - Marriage and family counseling. - No benefits will be provided to the child born to a Dependent child, unless the newborn qualifies as the employee's Dependent as an adopted Child of the employee or the employee's child through legal guardianship. - Organ and/or tissue transplants or replacements involving: - o animal-to-human organ transplants; - o implantation within the human body of artificial or mechanical devices designed to replace a human organ; or - o any human-to-human organ and/or tissue transplant not specified under Covered Expenses. - Reversal of any sterilization procedure. - Travel expenses in excess of the cost to the nearest location where treatment is available, except as specified by the plan. - Travel expenses when services are available locally, except as specified by the Plan. - Treatment or surgery for gender reassignment. - Services or supplies by a Health Provider who normally resides in the patient's home. - Services or supplies provided by an Immediate Family member. - Services or supplies required as a result of: - intentionally self-inflicted injury (unless required); - war (declared or undeclared); - engaging in a riot or insurrection; - voluntary participation in criminal activities; - working for wage or profit; - o events covered by workers' compensation or similar law. - Vitamins, minerals, nutritional supplements.
+- Travel expenses when services are available locally, except as specified by the Plan. - Services or supplies by a Health Provider who normally resides in the patient's home. - Services or supplies provided by an Immediate Family member. - Services or supplies required as a result of: - intentionally self-inflicted injury (unless required); - war (declared or undeclared); - o engaging in a riot or insurrection; - o voluntary participation in criminal activities; - working for wage or profit; - events covered by workers' compensation or similar law. - Vitamins, minerals, nutritional supplements.